ginpks/TRANSPORTATION/team/m2/features.md

 # Application Features

-## Postings for rides/ride requests
+## Postings for rides/ride requests and User Profile

 This feature will allow users to post ride offerings and ride requests, which will be then displayed as a listing for easier viewing.
 The postings will include the details about the ride like time, exact location, space availability, price, or any other specifications or preferences.
+This will be part of the posting page while the User Profile will retain user information like trip history, feedback, and user information.

-**Assigned to**: Jinghao Gao
+**Assigned to**: Jinghao Gao, Edgardo Torres

 ## Search and filter